How To Tell The Love Island Season 6 Twins Apart

 The sixth season of the hit dating reality series Love Island is officially underway, and we're already dealing with our fair share of shakeups.
 Not only is the season hosted by a brand new person, but the show is currently taking place in South Africa instead of our usual site in the beautiful Mediterranean.
 Welcome one, welcome all to Love Island, winter edition.

 In case you've been living under a rock for the past five years (or have been watching The Bachelor instead, which...fair), here's how the show works.
-Ten sexy singles are flown out to a faraway island and couple up amongst themselves, and the pairings are tested by the arrival of new, very thirsty Islanders every week.
+Ten sexy singles are flown out to a faraway island and couple up amongst themselves, and the pairings are tested by the arrival of new, very eager Islanders every week.

 Advertisement